punit-naik/spark-dbf/README.md

 quick to mutate the avro project and adapt it to our trusty and ubiquitous dbf format.

 ## Requirements
-This library requires Spark 1.2+ and depends on my [Shapefile](https://github.com/mraad/Shapefile) github project.
+This library requires Spark 1.3+ and depends on the [Shapefile](https://github.com/punit-naik/Shapefile) github project.

 ## Building
 Typically, [SBT](http://www.scala-sbt.org/) is used to build Scala based projects, but, I'm using [Maven](http://maven.apache.org/) to build this one.
 The pom.xml has plugins to compile scala and java sources.

-Make sure to first clone and install the [Shapefile](https://github.com/mraad/Shapefile) project, then
+Make sure to first clone and install the [Shapefile](https://github.com/punit-naik/Shapefile) project, then

 ```
-$ mvn clean install
+$ mvn clean install -Dspark.version=1.3.1 assembly:single
 ```

 ## Linking